 Asphalt materials are readily available and easy to manufacture, providing a quick turnaround on installations.

 When drainage and standing water are a consideration, asphalt is the most flexible paving material.
-Permeable asphalt allows water to pass through the top layer into a specially prepared gravel base that filters it back into the ground.
+Permeable asphalt allows water to pass through the top layer onto a non-permeable subsurface that directs drainage to the side, or into a catch basin.
 Water issues should be discussed during the initial project plan for best results.

 Asphalt is a safe paving option.
 Since it handles water so well, asphalt provides excellent traction for vehicles and pedestrians.
 It also absorbs heat, speeding up the melt process for ice and snow.

 Hot mix asphalt is the most commonly used asphalt option.
 Also known as HMA, it’s the term used for asphalt mixtures that are heated and produced between 300-350 Degrees Fahrenheit.
-This type of mix is most commonly used for high-traffic roadways, interstates, and highways.
+This type of mix is most commonly used for high-traffic roadways, parking lots, and athletic tracks.

 Warm Mix Asphalt is manufactured between 200-250 Degrees Fahrenheit.
 Also referred to as WMA, it is more affordable than HMA, and uses less fossil fuel than HMA but requires additional binding materials to assist with installation.